-In a bankruptcy, people or companies ("debtor") who can no longer pay their debts give all of their non-exempt property to a trustee in bankruptcy who then sells it and distributes the money to creditors.
+In a bankruptcy, people or companies ("debtor") who can no longer pay their debts give all of their non-exempt property to a Licensed Insolvency Trustee (LIT) who then sells it and distributes the money to creditors.
 Bankruptcy can be voluntary or forced by a creditor through the Courts.

 Roughly 90 percent of bankruptcies in Canada are consumer bankruptcies where the business-related debts make up less than 50 percent of the bankrupt's total debts.

-When the bankrupt's realizable assets do not exceed $15,000, the bankruptcy is processed under summary administration.
+When the bankrupt's realizable assets do not exceed $15,000, the bankruptcy may be processed under summary administration.
 Almost all consumer bankruptcies are processed this way.

 Bankruptcies processed as summary administrations are simpler; for example, they don't require a meeting of creditors.
-If your debtor's bankruptcy is to be handled as a summary administration, you'll find a notation saying so near the top of the documents you receive.
+If your debtor's bankruptcy is to be handled as a summary administration, you will find a notation saying so near the top of the documents you receive.

-As soon as the debtor is declared bankrupt, creditors can no longer launch or continue legal proceedings against the debtor without the Court's permission.
+As soon as the debtor is declared bankrupt, creditors can no longer start or continue legal proceedings against the debtor without the Court's permission.

-If you are a secured creditor, however, you can take possession of your security unless the Court, under certain conditions, orders otherwise.
+If you are a secured creditor, however, you can take possession of the asset on which you hold a security unless the Court, under certain conditions, orders otherwise.
 For example, a bank holding a security on a car may take possession of the car and sell it even if the debtor has declared bankruptcy.

 Your employer is bankrupt